pingcap/docs/tidb-cloud/tidb-cloud-auditing.md

 1. Get the Google Cloud Service Account ID of the TiDB cluster that you want to enable audit logging.

-    1. In the TiDB Cloud console, choose a project and a cluster deployed on Google Cloud Platform.
+    1. In the TiDB Cloud console, choose a project and a cluster deployed on Google Cloud.
     2. Select **Settings** > **Audit Settings**.
 The **Audit Logging** dialog box is displayed.
     3. Click **Show Google Cloud Service Account ID**, and then copy the Service Account ID for later use.